 No man is an island.
 Human beings are relational creatures.
-Because of evolution, we have become social beings who depend on the cooperation of one another to enhance our ability to survive.
+Because of evolution, we have become social beings who depend on the cooperation of one another to enhance our ability to survive rather than improving.
 In the modern world, surviving the harsh elements of the stone age is less but people have continued to enjoy the company of others.

 No human being is totally self-reliant.
 Human beings are social.
 We need the interaction of others to thrive.
 At the workplace, office camaraderie can increase productivity.
 We work better in an environment where we have others to bounce ideas off and to work out solutions to problems.